 The New College Graduate Staff Advisor, also known as the Academic Success Coordinator, provides general advising designed to direct the student to courses and faculty who could best meet their academic and professional interests.
 The Graduate Staff Advisor is available to assist students in the development and completion of the Interactive Plan of Study (iPOS).
 For Graduate Staff Advisor questions call 602-543-3000 or email NCGradAdvising@asu.edu.
-To schedule an appointment, go to https://advising.newcollege.asu.edu.
+Click here to schedule an appointment online.